 DPE facilitates academic excellence by providing and connecting students to a range of resources to complement their academic experience.
 Tap into a support network that partners with you to reach your full potential and successfully earn your engineering degree.
-If you are unsure of where to seek resources contact or visit our office.
+If you are unsure of where to seek resources, contact or visit our office.

 Cornell University Engineering Success (CUES) ProgramClick to Open

-- Support the success of students in the majors where retention data show that additional attrition occurs
+- Support the success of students in the engineering majors where retention data show that additional attrition occurs

 - Increase affiliation and graduation rates with academic support